 Are you awake during IV sedation?

-There are varying levels of sedation ranging from conscious (awake) to general anesthesia (not awake).
+There are varying levels of sedation ranging from conscious (awake) to general anesthesia (unconscious).

 Can I be sedated for tooth extraction?

-Yes, often many patients choose to be sedated for extractions to relieve anxiety.
+Yes, often many dental patients choose to be sedated for extractions to relieve anxiety.

 Can you eat and drink before dental sedation?

-It is recommended to abstain from eating and drinking for 8-12 hours prior to sedation.
+It is recommended to abstain from eating and drinking for 8-12 hours prior to sedation for oral surgery.

 Can you request to be sedated at the dentist?